Congruence relations of GSpin Shimura varieties: Statement of the congruence relation conjecture

-is just defined to be the $\mathbb{Q}$-linear span of the above map.
+is just the $\mathbb{Q}$-linear span of the above map.

-\begin{remark} For the above map to make sense, we need $\Sigma Z$ to be a finite sum.
-This is indeed the case, since on the generic fiber, the irreducible components of $p-$isogeny space with a fixed relative position is nothing but some irreducible components of a Shimura variety with deeper level structure at $p$, therefore there are only finitely many of them. \end{remark}
+\begin{remark} For the above map to make sense, $\sigma Z$ needs to be a finite sum.
+This is indeed the case.
+To see this, on the generic fiber, the source map $s$ is quasi-finite when restricted to the components of $p-Isog_E$ with a fixed relative position.
+Since $s$ is proper, $s$ is indeed finite.
+Therefore there are only finitely many such components. \end{remark}